-Poetry: Please submit up to five poems and no more than fifteen pages of poetry per submission.
-You may submit as many times as you would like.Each submission is $3.
+Poetry: Please submit up to three poems and no more than ten pages of poetry per submission.
+One submission per person is desirable.Each submission is $3.

 Fiction: Please limit your submission to one story of no more than 8000 words or three flash fictions of up to 1000 words each.
 Submissions containing more than one story or three flash fictions will not be read.
 Individuals are limited to one submission per submission period.Each submission is $3.

 The Ottoline Prize awards publication and $5,000 to a book-length work of poetry by a woman writing in English who has previously published one or more full-length books of poetry.
 The author will receive a $5000 cash prize.
 Past winners include Chelsey Minnis, Harmony Holiday, Lauren Shufran, Stacy Szymaszek, Wendy Xu, and Ariana Reines.

 The Fence Modern Poets Series is open to poets of any gender and at any stage of career, and offers a one thousand dollar cash prize in addition to book publication.
 Past winners include Joyelle McSweeney, Prageeta Sharma, Kevin Holden, and Steven Alvarez.

 The winner of the 2018 Fence Modern Poets Series.
 Edgar Garcia’s Columbus Journal will be published in 2019.